 By 1920, the company was being hailed as a leader in Western Australia’s industrial world.

 In 1928 Plaistowe developed a process for producing tomato concentrate, which was successfully exported to the UK and to the eastern states.
-The company also obtained a licence for the brand UK brand Fulcreem.
-Under this brand they made custard powder, Don jellies, lemon juice cordial, cakes and other goods.
+The company also obtained a licence for the UK brand Fulcreem.
+Under this brand, they made custard powder, Don jellies, lemon juice cordial, cakes and other goods.